l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 ### On the other hand ...

-On the other hand, every expert who has, in their field, sincerely experimented with LLMs in in also knows they have severe limitations.
+On the other hand, every expert who has, in their field, sincerely experimented with LLMs also knows they have severe limitations.

 And we must be honest about those if we want to model LLMs appropriately in our minds (instead of falling into the trap of anthropomorphizing